Follow us on Twitter

 All courses are subject to review.
 Applicants may be requested to demonstrate how the course content promotes expertise in school health or is relevant to the school nursing practice of the certificant.

-Certified school nurses need to become discriminating consumers and select courses that enhance their specialty practice.
-Courses submitted for recertification credit must be school health related.
-This is not to limit any nurse from taking any course for relicensure—but courses submitted for NCSN recertification must be school health related—a wide range when one considers sociology, psychology, education and other topics that fall within the school "health" community.
-Documentation of attendance at any course should include the number of contact hours and the name of the accredited provider, such as the ANCC (American Nurses Credentialing Center), CME (Continuing Medical Education organization), university, etc.
+Certified school nurses need to select courses that help to ensure their continuing competence in school nursing.
+This is not to limit a school nurse from taking any course for re-licensure, but courses submitted for NCSN recertification must be related to the specialty practice of school nursing.
+Continuing competence in school nursing may require continuing education in a wide range of content areas related to school health, including pertinent topics in medicine, sociology, psychology, and education that provide content related to the knowledge and skills required today of a competent school nurse.
+Documentation of attendance at any course should include the number of contact hours and the name of the accrediting provider, such as the ANCC (American Nurses Credentialing Center), CME (Continuing Medical Education organization), university, etc.